Debian/Ubuntu:

 Build Prerequisites

-Requires Rust (via rustup), a C toolchain, cmake, pkg-config, libclang, and ALSA development headers:
+Requires Rust (via rustup), a C toolchain, cmake, pkg-config, clang, libclang, and ALSA development headers:

 # Debian/Ubuntu:

-sudo apt install build-essential cmake pkg-config libclang-dev libasound2-dev
+sudo apt install build-essential cmake pkg-config clang libclang-dev libasound2-dev

 # Fedora:

-sudo dnf install gcc gcc-c++ cmake pkg-config clang-devel alsa-lib-devel
+sudo dnf install gcc gcc-c++ cmake pkg-config clang clang-devel alsa-lib-devel

 # Arch: